mh-godot/godot-next/README.md

     # Contributors
     # - willnationsdev
 ```
-- Please keep the content of your script in the appropriate style for the type of script you are making to maintain consistency. `.gd` files should use snake_case for non-script-type, non-packed-scene-type variable names. `.cs` files likewise should use UpperCamelCase for typenames and lowerCamelCase for variable and function names.
+- Please keep the content of your script in the appropriate style for the type of script you are making to maintain consistency. `.gd` files should use snake_case for non-script-type variable names. `.cs` files likewise should use UpperCamelCase for typenames and lowerCamelCase for variable and function names.
 For example:
 ```
     # GDScript
     var my_var = null
     var ScriptType = preload("res://script.gd")
-    var SceneType = preload("res://scene.tscn")

     // CSharp
     public int myVar = null;